top of page

 But they never told you what the dragon really was.

-He died in Lydda, Palestine, for refusing to renounce his Christian faith under Roman rule.
+• Died in Lydda, Palestine, executed for refusing to renounce his Christian faith

 They took his name.